'Someone needs to start talking,' Gabby Petito's mother says about Brian Laundrie's family - Local News 8

 But on Wednesday, Bertolino, the attorney for Laundries’ parents, told CNN that upon further communication with the FBI, “we now believe the day Brian left to hike in the preserve was Monday, September 13.”

-Investigators have since spent days searching for Laundrie at the reserve outside Venice, Florida.
+Investigators have since spent days searching for Laundrie at the Carlton Reserve outside Venice, Florida.

 In the “Dr. Phil” interview that aired Tuesday, Joe Petito said he believes Laundrie is alive and hiding.